Pierre-brtrd/Pierre-brtrd/README.md

 # 👋 Hi, I’m @Pierre-brtrd

-I'm a developer Fullstack with Symfony framework and I'm also teacher in web development.
+I'm a developer Fullstack with Symfony and Sylius framework and I'm also teacher in web development.

 ## 💼 Technical Skills
 <p>